 Incanthera PLC (LON:INC) started trading on the NEX Exchange Growth market today after raising £1.2mln to fund the development of its novel cream to treat and prevent skin cancer.

-Simon Ward, founder and chief executive, believes Sol has huge potential in both the therapeutic and cosmetic markets, where it can help remove Solar Keratosises, which are a common cause of skin cancer, as well as being a preventative application.
+Simon Ward, founder and chief executive, believes Sol has huge potential in both the therapeutic and cosmetic markets, where it can help remove Solar Keratoses, which are a common cause of skin cancer, as well as being a preventative application.

 Originally a spin-out from Bradford University’s Institute of Cancer Therapeutics, the aim is to find a commercial partner for Sol within 12-18 months.